encode/django-rest-framework/docs/tutorial/1-serialization.md

 ## Creating a Serializer class

 The first thing we need to get started on our Web API is provide a way of serializing and deserializing the snippet instances into representations such as `json`.
-We can do this by declaring serializers that work very similarly to Django's forms.
+We can do this by declaring serializers that work very similar to Django's forms.
 Create a file in the `snippets` directory named `serializers.py` and add the following.

     from django.forms import widgets
     from rest_framework import serializers